gechternachtv/ibhub/README.md

 - newsontop illustrations on inputs (nah)

 - default values on "observe" (done???)
-- add a way to save selectors for domains on the db so you dont have to keep retyping them
+- add a way to save selectors for domains on the db so you dont have to keep retyping them (done)

 - add support for custom server location, and not always same origin
 - add more complex theme support, like theme from js object or external css AND custom css